SadiqHash/SadiqHash/README.md

 ---

-> “From Arewa to the World, through Code, dream big, building bigger.” ✊
+> “From arewa to the world, through code, dream big, build big, talk less, code more.” ✊